 - The Pembina Institute provides insight into the debate around oil sands development.

-- The Canadian Association of Petroleum Producers provides its explanation of carbon emissions from the oil sands.
+- The Canadian Association of Petroleum Producers provides its explanation of carbon emissions from the oil sands and an oil production outlook.

 - A 2009 academic review of oil-sands emissions studies.